adriari4/AURA-AI-Analyst-Powered-by-RAG/README.md

-# Value Investing Chatbot (Invertir Desde Cero)
+# Value Investing Chatbot

-A multimodal RAG (Retrieval Augmented Generation) system designed to answer value investing questions strictly based on the "Invertir Desde Cero" YouTube channel content.
+A multimodal RAG (Retrieval Augmented Generation) system designed to answer value investing questions strictly based on the YouTube channel content.

-## 🚀 Features
+##  Features

 - **Strict RAG**: Answers are grounded **exclusively** in the provided video content.
 The agent refuses to answer general questions or use external knowledge.
 - **Multimodal Interaction**: